ironhack-labs/lab-javascript-basic-algorithms/README.md

   3.1 Print the characters of the driver's name, separated by space, and [in capital letters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase), i.e., `"J O H N"`.

-  3.2 Print all the characters of the navigator's name, in reverse order, i.e., `"nhoJ"`.
+  3.2 Print all the characters of the navigator's name in reverse order, i.e., `"nhoJ"`.

   3.3 Depending on the [lexicographic order](https://en.wikipedia.org/wiki/Lexicographical_order) of the strings, print: <br>

 - `The driver's name goes first.` <br>
-- `Yo, the navigator goes first definitely.` <br>
+- `Yo, the navigator goes first, definitely.` <br>
 - `What?!
 You both have the same name?`

 ### Bonus Time!